Skip to content

 CLI examples

-# Add a server alias
+# Add a local server alias

-mc alias set myminio http://localhost:9000 AKIAIOSFODNN7EXAMPLE wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+mc alias set myminio http://localhost:9000 admin password123

-# Mirror a local directory to a bucket
+# Mirror a directory with progress tracking

 API examples